hummingbot/hummingbot/documentation/docs/liquidity-mining/upcoming/WETH-DAI_on_Bamboo.md

 ## Performance

-Check your performance in the Activity section within our liquidity mining APP.
+Check your performance in the Activity section within our liquidity mining app.

 ## Evaluation

-Once the program officially kicks off, the rewards will be paid out **weekly** in either ETH or DAI based on the **actual trading activity** of the participants.
+Once the program officially kicks off, the rewards will be paid out **weekly** in USDC based on the **actual trading activity** of the participants.

 All rewards will be subject to the sole discretion of the token issuer and/or the Hummingbot team.